L1Blom/RAG/README.md

-# RAG
+# RAG Service

-RAG is a template service for a retrieval-augmented generator based on the examples of LangChain.
+RAG Service is a template service for a retrieval-augmented generator based on the examples of LangChain.
 See: [Build a Retrieval Augmented Generation (RAG) App](https://python.langchain.com/v0.2/docs/tutorials/rag/)

 ## Installation